maromei/addnotespace/README.md

 ## CLI

-It is possible to use this tools features via a command line interface.
+It is possible to use this tool via a command line interface.
 On Linux the `addnotespace` binary can be used.
-However, due to some limitations with the building framework, windows users need to use `cli.exe`.
+However, due to some limitations with the building framework, windows users need to use the `cli.exe`.

 ### CLI options